Last Updated on August 20, 2022 by DMEditor

 This is frustrating because it seems to be a feature Monday is pushing, but it’s not at all clear how or why to use it.
 I click “Add Rows” to see what will happen, and this is how the data uploads to Monday.

 Now that I can see how the info converts to Monday, I think it’s best to add a single list of tasks for the task management tool.
 I delete this import, then go back to my Google Sheet and copy just the column with the task names in it, then import it to Monday just like before.
 This looks better, although I can’t figure out their color coding.

 Now I want to fill in these other columns.
 I click the Status field, and this pops up.

-These don’t really apply to these tasks, so I decide to edit the labels (which I did for our recurring tasks and task management).
+These don’t really apply to these workflow tasks, so I decide to edit the labels (which I did for our recurring tasks and task management).

 Figuring out how to color code and delete labels could be simpler, but I’m able to work with it for now.

 I fill out the rest of the chart view (similar to a Gantt chart), and I also find that I can add multiple clients to a task.